 Looking for help to start your own business?
 Want to expand an existing business and need resources to do so?

-The Center for Women in Business announces its new Women’s Enterprise Training and Micro Grant Program to help women business owners —current or aspiring—to undertake new and innovative projects.
+The CWB’s Women’s Enterprise Training and Microgrant Program helps women business owners —current or aspiring—to undertake new and innovative projects.
 Up to 10 business owners will be selected to each receive a $5,000 grant.

 Who can apply*?

 - Existing or to-be-formed woman-owned businesses (at least 51% directly owned and controlled by one or more women who are U.S. citizens) with five or fewer employees

 - For-profit corporations, partnerships, LLPs, LLCs or sole proprietorships